-Welcome to Baltimore, the major city in Maryland with a long history as an important seaport and birthplace of the U.S national anthem.
+Welcome to Zurich, the major city in, Switzerland with a long history as an important seaport and birthplace of the U.S national anthem.

 2 days of scientific exchange

 Chemical Engineering Conference 2020 is the yearly gathering directed with the help of the Organizing Committee Members and individuals from the Editorial Board of the supporting Chemical and Biochemical Engineering related journals and is aimed at helping support Chemical Sciences professionals i.e. Chemical and Biochemical Engineers to get knowledge from worldwide.

 EuroSciCon is one among Europe’s largest and most significant scientific place which serves as a crossroad for the academicians and industry experts to build networks.
 With over 16 years of Life Science Communication it focuses on to Spearheading the Transformation of Medical Research into Knowledge through Scientific Gatherings and Networking.
 Supporting the Rare Care UK organization, EuroSciCon is a corporate member of Royal Society of Biology, Institute of Biomedical Science (IBMS) and British Society for Immunology.
 Our approach has always been unique, and that difference has propelled our growth towards Scientific Serendipity.

 Track 1: Global Renewable Bioenergy Trends